 There are 14 healthcare management schools in Massachusetts.
 These schools offer a great mix of degree levels, so you can reach your goals no matter what your current education level is.
-Two of these schools—Boston University and Simmons College—are accredited by the Commission on Accreditation of Healthcare Management Education.
+Two of these schools—Boston University and Suffolk University—are accredited by the Commission on Accreditation of Healthcare Management Education.

 As you begin your educational journey to becoming a healthcare manager, take advantage of the resources offered by local professional groups.
 Joining healthcare groups can help you build a strong network of professional contacts.
 The American College of Healthcare Executive of Massachusetts is one of the largest organizations in this area.
 Another prominent organization is the Massachusetts Hospital Association.

-O*Net reports that the average salary for a healthcare manager in Massachusetts is $98,800; this is over $10,000 more than the national average.
+The average salary for a healthcare manager in Massachusetts is $136,930; this is over $18,000 more than the national average.
 It’s important to also consider the cost of living in Massachusetts when looking at average salaries.

 2020 Medical and Health Services Manager Estimated Job Openings